My transplant journey: a second chance at life

 On April 12th, 2023, two phone calls changed everything.
 After months of treatments, hospitalizations, and the looming reality of a failing liver, I was finally on the list.
 The fight for life was real, and the understanding that someone else's passing could be my salvation brought with it a profound mix of hope and sorrow.
 This is my story, a testament to the incredible gift of organ donation.

-My journey to the transplant list was fraught with challenge.
+My journey to the transplant list was filled with challenge.
 From mid-20 MELD to over 30, the numbers were a stark reminder of my deteriorating health.
-That first call on April 12th, while ending with the uncertainty of "six weeks, six months or longer," ignited a spark of hope.
-I had a fighting chance, but the moral dilemma lingered: for me to live, someone else had to die.
-It was a struggle within, a heavy truth to carry.
+That first call on that day, while ending with the uncertainty of "six weeks, six months or longer," ignited a spark of hope.

 A gift of life arrives